 Penetration bitumen is the most widely used bitumen for road construction.

 After production in the refinery, it is classified by penetration test using a penetrometer apparatus.
-The deeper the needle penetrates into the bitumen surface, the softer it will be and more suitable for colder weather.
-The most widely used bitumen for road construction is penetration bitumen of 60/70 grade and then the grade of 80/100.
+The deeper the needle penetrates the bitumen surface, the softer it becomes and the more suitable it is for colder weather.
+The most widely used bitumen for road construction is penetration bitumen of 60/70 grade, followed by the 80/100 grade.
 Furthermore, 60/70 grade is widely used as a waterproofing material in buildings.

-To use this bitumen, you should pay attention to the average temperature of the area and the amount of traffic.
+To use this bitumen effectively, you should consider the average temperature of the area and the level of traffic.

-In the table below, you can see the different grades of this penetrating bitumen along with its application.
+In the table below, you can see the different grades of this penetrating bitumen, along with their respective applications.

 3. Viscosity grade bitumen

-Viscosity bitumen has four different grades that are VG 10, VG20, VG30, and VG 40.
-They have different applications.
+Viscosity bitumen has four different grades: VG 10, VG 20, VG 30, and VG 40.
+They have other applications.

 The reason for using viscosity grading instead of penetration is the change in the viscosity of bitumen at high temperatures.